 Hi, I'm Agnes ↝

 I design, build and maintain software and hardware, sometimes alone but often with friends.
-I have a particular interest in simulation, distributed knowledge and infrastructural systems.
-Currently, I work on tools for open data curation and sharing, I am a part time specialist technican and lecturer at UAL's Creative Computing Institute, and 25% of the research studio Foreign Objects.
+I have a particular interest in collective knowledge and infrastructural systems.
+At present, these interests are directed toward independent research work with satellite imagery.

 If you are an activist group or community organisation looking for technical support or advice*, I'm normally happy to volunteer my time.
 I also like hearing from people generally.
 You can get in touch with me at: agnesfcameron at protonmail dot com.